 The Tapteal Water Trail (TWT) is intended to mirror the land side Tapteal Greenway Trail (TGT) through the lower Yakima River, beginning and ending at almost exactly the same locations.
-While the landward TGT will “begin” at Bateman Island and count mileage going upstream on its way to Benton City, the TWT will begin at Benton City Landing near the Conoco station in Benton City and count downstream before ending at Bateman Island – a distance of slightly over 30 miles.
+While the land-based TGT begins at the Bateman Island causeway and mileage is counted going upstream to Benton City, the TWT begins at the Benton City Recreation Area and Boat Launch and mileage is counted downstream before ending at Bateman Island – a distance of slightly over 30 miles.
 This project is funded by a grant from REI.

 * Notice: Site #9, West Richland Landing is closed at this time.